 Unwanted hair is actually the “symptom” of an unwanted follicle, and merely destroying the hair does not address the cause of the problem: unless the follicle itself is destroyed, it will simply continue to create “replacement” hairs.

 Many people are surprised to learn that electrolysis is not a new procedure; it was developed by an eye doctor in 1875, to help patients troubled by ingrown eyelashes.

 It is the only scientifically-proven method of permanent hair removal, and acknowledged as such by the Food and Drug Administration.

-In Oregon, all practicing electrologists must be licensed and participate in Continuing Education.
-The license must be current and on display.
+In Oregon, all practicing electrologists must be licensed and participate in Continuing Education in order to maintain their status.
 Practitioners also have the option of membership in professional organizations, such as the American Electrology Association and the Oregon Association of Licensed Electrologists.

-Physicians and dermatologists often make referrals to electrologists for their patients who are dealing with unwanted hair.
+Electrolysis is safe and permanent when performed by a trained and licensed professional, and physicians and dermatologists often make referrals to electrologists for their patients who are dealing with unwanted hair..

 Although electrolysis does require some commitment on your part, consider it time and money well-spent, because each treatment brings you one step closer to your goal of having smooth, hair-free skin.

 In order to understand how electrolysis works, it’s helpful to take just a quick look at some of the mysteries of hair growth.

 Click on each image to get a larger view.

 Each follicle has its own life cycle, which involves the birth, life, and death of the hair, followed by a period of dormancy.
 Then the whole cycle repeats, over and over, throughout a person’s entire life.
 Cycles can last anywhere from several weeks to months to years, depending on genetics and location on the body.